 Malta: Preferred Destination for Crypto-Powered Companies

-Unlike some countries that are focusing on the short-term gains, Malta understood how beneficial blockchain and cryptocurrency can be in the long run.
+Unlike some countries that are focusing on short-term gains, Malta understood how beneficial blockchain and cryptocurrency can be in the long run.
 The efforts made by the legislators in Malta to facilitate the adoption of cryptocurrencies and of blockchain technology are being increasingly noticed by key players in this emerging market.

 Many crypto and blockchain companies have already moved their businesses to Malta, such as for example Tron and Crypto.com (formerly known as Monaco).